-There are only a few foods that Vitamin D can be derived from.
+There are only a few foods from that Vitamin D can be derived.
 Therefore, a lot of us struggle to meet the recommended daily intake of 10 micrograms a day.
 It is primarily derived from sun exposure, which is why the NHS recommends vitamin D supplements, even for carnivores, in the darker winter months.

 Iron for a vegan diet

-The transportation of oxygen around the body and red blood cell and to help the development of DNA is all enhanced by iron.
-Therefore, an iron deficiency can result in anaemia.
-Symptoms of anaemia include a decreased immune system functioning, fatigue, weakness, dizziness, and difficult concentrating.
+Symptoms of anaemia include decreased immune system functioning, fatigue, weakness, dizziness, and difficulty concentrating.
 Iron is derived from meat, chickpeas, lentils, tofu, cheese, and cruciferous vegetables such as cauliflower, cabbage, kale, broccoli, and pak choi.